Billboard Music Award for Top New Artist

 This article lists the winners and nominees for the Billboard Music Award for Top New Artist.
+From 2000 to 2004, the award was split into solo gender categories as New Male Artist of the Year and New Female Artist of the Year.

 Zayn Malik is the only artist to have received the award twice, winning in 2013 as a member of One Direction and again in 2017 as a solo artist.

 Winners and nominees

 Winners are listed first and highlighted in bold.